Posts By :

 Another big factor is that British households are really feeling the squeeze when it comes to their finances.
 High inflation and rising bills have made everyone more cost-conscious.
 Choosing a used car over a new one can save you thousands of pounds upfront, which is massive when budgets are tight.

-It’s easy to see why a driver would go for a reliable second-hand motor instead of taking on a hefty new finance package.
-Industry experts note that amid economic uncertainty, consumers are increasingly likely to turn to the second-hand market.
+It’s easy to see why a driver would go for a reliable used motor instead of taking on a hefty new finance package.
+Industry experts note that amid economic uncertainty, consumers are increasingly likely to turn to the used car market.

 Electric Vehicle Adoption Hits the Used Market

-The shift to electric cars is shaking up the second-hand car market.
-A wave of early EV adopters is now trading in their cars, which means more second-hand EVs are on the scene.
+The shift to electric cars is shaking up the used car market.
+A wave of early EV adopters is now trading in their cars, which means more used EVs are on the scene.
 In fact, 2024 saw record sales of used electric cars.
 Transactions for pre-owned EVs jumped 57% year-on-year, and it now makes up around 2.5% of all used car sales.

 That share may be small, but it is growing fast.